A 28.0-kg block is connected to an empty 2.00-kg bucket by a cord... | Channels for Pearson+

 1

 Identify the forces acting on the block and the bucket.
-The block experiences static friction and gravitational force, while the bucket experiences gravitational force due to its own weight and the added sand.
+The block experiences static friction and gravitational force, while the bucket experiences gravitational force.

 Verified video answer for a similar problem: